6 Best Ice Scrapers and Snow Brushes of 2022

 Snow Joe Brass Blade Ice Scraper

-Of all the straight-up scrapers we tested, this one was most impressive.
+Of all the straight-up ice scrapers we tested, this one was most impressive on a budget.
 The design is basic: high impact plastic, a longer handle for better reach and a five-inch brass blade.
 You would think a metal scraper would scar a windshield for life, but brass is soft and won’t scratch glass.

 Would you rather not scrape your car windows at all?
-Here are 10 windshield covers for you to consider.
+Here are windshield covers to consider.

 Cofit Car Snow Brush

 This telescoping brush has a lot of features.
-The 11-inch broom has a squeegee on the back side which is great for light frost or snow, and for that final pass once you clear heavier snow off the windshield.
-The brush head swivels so you can control which side of the brush moves the snow.
+The 11-inch broom has a squeegee on the back side which is for light frost or snow, and for that final pass once you clear heavier snow off the windshield.
+The brush head swivels to control which side of the brush moves the snow.

 Snow Joe Telescoping Broom

 If you’re concerned about scratching your vehicle’s finish, this new-school foam broom from Snow Joe is the way to go.
 Its 14-in. x 7-in. foam head is stiff and non-abrasive.
 The built-in LED lights illuminate nighttime snow removal and include a blinker function for roadside emergencies.

 The scraper on the opposite end does its job, especially when you lean in on it with the 33-inch handle.
 The handle telescopes to 55 inches, giving you plenty of reach for larger vehicles.
 Unscrew the handle and clip it into the head for easy storage.
 All the truck owners in the office loved this one.

 - Breaks down for storage

 - Some buyers note issues latching the extension